 12. Use A Pegboard

-Alternatively, if you're looking for a weekend project and have some handy DIY skills, you can make your own out of a flat wood sheet.
-Instead of hooks, their version includes wooden dowels that can be used to support shelving areas, making the structure even more flexible for your storage needs.
+Alternatively, if you're looking for a weekend project and have handy DIY skills, you can make your own from a flat wood sheet.
+Instead of hooks, their version includes wooden dowels that can support shelving areas, making the structure even more flexible for your storage needs.

 13. Create A Tall Shed With Perfect Colour

 Here's another alternative to a shed for garden tool storage ideas: ideal if you're short on space.
 Its solid floor and mineral roof ensure the safety of any tool.
 There's also a lock for added security.

 A practical shelf at the top allows for the safe storage of smaller items.
 We believe it would be an excellent addition to any small patio space.
 If you like the idea above but want to add some personality to it, it's easy.
 All you need is a tin of the best exterior wood paint in the color of your choice.

 The different types and sizes of fasteners make it easy to get confused, so a solution like this is well worth a shot.
 If you save empty jam jars from the kitchen, you'll be doing the environment (and your wallet) a favour.